 However, if you DO care about eating clean and often shop for fresh bakery-style bread and pastries and fresh pasta or frequent your local farmer’s market for these items then a Wildgrain box could be worth it for you.

-Each Wildgrain box is $89.
-In each box, you receive 3-1.5lb loaves of fresh, clean bread, 2-12oz packages of fresh, hand-cut pasta, 4-6 individual freshly made clean pastries, and either an extra loaf of bread or free rolls for life (depending on the current promotion).
+Each Wildgrain box is $69 to $109.
+In each box, you receive 6 items with some boxes including free croissants for life (depending on the current promotion).
 Shipping is also included in the price.

 I also love that I can feel like I am baking without actually having to worry about finding a recipe, shopping for ingredients, and spending all that time in the kitchen.
 And while Whildgrain is not the least expensive option out there for baked goods, when we compared their prices to our local artisanal bakeries and farmer’s markets they were in line and well worth the price.